- Safety and Health Topics

 Together, with members of the airline industry and the National Safety Council (NSC), OSHA works to provide employers and airline industry workers with information and assistance to help create a healthy and safe working environment.

 Exposures to hazards present in the airline industry are addressed in OSHA standards for general industry.

 Provides resources for recognizing and controlling hazards in the airline industry.

 Safety and Health Programs

-- A Guide to Packing for Business and Personal Travel.
+- A Guide to Packing for Business and Personal Travel (PDF).
 OSHA-Airline Industry and the National Safety Council (NSC), International Air Transport Section Alliance.
-Also available as a 303 KB PDF, 2 pages.